Extinction Level Event (Dark Angel album): Background and production

 Progress on new material from Dark Angel remained slow for over half a decade, due Hoglan's schedules with Testament, Death to All and other projects, as well as the band members living far apart from one another and wanting to take their time with perfecting the material.
 In a February 2019 interview with Agoraphobic News, Hoglan stated that Dark Angel had "5 or 6 songs on the go" and that their fifth album would be released "by the end of this year or by 2020."
 More delays were encountered until January 2022, when Hoglan (who had recently left Testament) revealed that the band was "moving forward" with writing a new album and they were intending "to be in the studio before the end of this year."
 Hoglan later stated the album would likely be released in 2023.

 Durkin, who had been inactive since 2020 due to personal matters, died on March 8, 2023 at the age of 58.
 The surviving members of Dark Angel decided that the band was going to continue in Durkin's memory, with Hoglan's wife Laura Christine replacing him, and announced that their upcoming fifth album would be released in 2023 or 2024 and also serve as a tribute to Durkin.

 On July 25, 2024, Hoglan confirmed in a video message posted on social media that Dark Angel had begun recording their fifth studio album and he had "just finished the drums to" it.
 They released a video teaser for the album via social media on March 19, 2025, confirming that it would be released later in the year on Reversed Records.
 Two days later, the band debuted two new songs, "Circular Firing Squad" and the album's title track "Extinction Level Event", during a performance in Buenos Aires.
 They performed the same tracks two days later in Santiago, Chile.
 The band revealed the artwork for Extinction Level Event in April 2025.
 The album's title track was released as a single that same month, followed in June by its second single "Circular Firing Squad".
 The release date and track listing of the album were revealed on August 18, 2025.

 Release

+The album marks the first time since 1985's We Have Arrived that the band did not release an album with Relativity Records or its subsidiary label Combat.

 Extinction Level Event was released digitally on September 5, 2025, with physical copies of the album delayed for roughly two months.
-As of November 2025, it is one of the two Dark Angel studio albums (along with We Have Arrived) not available on streaming services.
+It is currently one of two Dark Angel studio albums (along with We Have Arrived) not available on streaming services.